-One of our primary objectives is to increase your level of understanding regarding Testosterone Deficiency, Testosterone Replacement Therapy and the bigger picture which is your overall health.
-We work with you so that you have realistic expectations, there are no false promises here.
+One of our primary objectives is to increase your level of understanding regarding Testosterone Deficiency, Testosterone Replacement Therapy and the bigger picture, which is your overall health.
+We work with you so that you have realistic expectations, there are never any grandiose or false promises.

-We are fully transparent about every aspect of your care, health is not finite, we want you to be fully engaged in the process.
-TRT is a lifelong medication, we need to have a healthy doctor-patient relationship, built upon trust for it to serve your best interests.
+We are fully transparent about every aspect of your care as we want you to be fully engaged in the process.
+TRT is a lifelong medication and so we need to ensure a healthy doctor-patient relationship, built upon trust, in order for it to serve your best interests.

-We have used the British Society for Sexual Medicine guidelines and the American TRT model to create our own bespoke TRT protocols and management plans which are specifically tailored to meet your individual requirements.
-We have many patients who have transferred their care over to us from the NHS and other private providers including Balance My Hormones, Optimale, The Leger Clinic and The Centre for Men’s Health because they recognise the benefits of personalised, gold standard care.
+We have used the British Society for Sexual Medicine guidelines and the American TRT model to create our own TRT protocols and management plans, specifically tailored to meet your individual requirements.
+We are always having patients transfer their care over to us from the NHS and other private clinics and providers, because they recognise the benefits of doctor-led, personalised, gold standard care.

 Gold standard care extends far beyond your choice of treatment options.
 We pride ourselves on the personal, accessible service that we offer and our patients recognise the benefits of this.
-Have a read of our testimonials page of our website to see what they have to say.
+Have a read of our testimonials page and many online reviews to see what they have to say.

-Our blog, The Benefits of HCG with TRT, goes into more detail on this subject.
+Our article, The Benefits of Using HCG with TRT, goes into more detail on this subject.

 The purpose of TRT is to restore your androgen levels so that homeostasis can be achieved, no more, no less.
 From a biological perspective, irrespective of whether you are a creationist or evolutionist, we are supposed to pass on our DNA to the next generation and provide a stable environment, nature and nurture.
 In order to do that we need healthy, stable androgen levels and with that comes adequate sexual function in order to procreate.